patelpr/minty-id/README.md

 If you signed in you will be able to save it to your account!

-### To replicate this project Please follow the instructions:
+### To replicate this project, Please git bash the following commands:
 git clone https://github.com/patelpr/minty-id.git minty-id
 cd minty-id && npm i && npm run serve